jmathias686/mnssp/README.md

 *Alternatively - you may install homebrew for linux or a WSL system and follow the below instructions*

 ## Backend + Database Setup (Simple setup)
-*If you wish to do a full setup and avoid install redundant libraries, skip to Backend Setup*
+*If you wish to do a full setup and avoid installing redundant libraries, skip to Backend Setup*

 If not already, install python3.x